 Bay windows are a beautiful feature in any room, but with extra windows and angles to work around, dressing them with curtains can be a challenge.
 Ultimately, it will depend on your personal tastes and how you plan to use the curtains day-to-day.
 So, to help give you an idea, here are some things for you to consider when choosing your bay window curtains.

 Deciding your curtain drop

-Choosing the right length of material for your bay window curtains is a key decision.
+Choosing the right length of material for your bay window curtains is key.
 If your bay has a window seat or radiator below it, make the curtain length above or just below the sill to ensure the material does not gather or block any heat.
-While if the bay area continues to the floor, choose a full-length curtain drop like the design pictured here.
+On the other hand, if the bay area continues to the floor, choose a full-length curtain drop like the design pictured here.
 This helps each curtain to beautifully frame the window throughout the day with a luxurious effect.